binipringle/contracts/_texts/0-outline.md

 C: Therefore, there is/is not substantive unfairness.

 C: Therefore, there is unconscionability because there is procedural unfairness and substantive unfaireness.

+**3 Definitions of Unconscionability (look at other outline to see difference between RST and UCC)**

+- UCC § 2-302 (and comment), RST § 208

+- Williams v.
+Walker Thomas (this is THE landmark case for unconsionability) (U.S. Court of Appeals for D.C.
+Circuit [1965].
+Terms of a retail Purchase Agreement: "The amount of each periodic installment payment to be made by the [purchaser]  to the Company under this present lease shall be inclusive of and not in addition to the amount of each installment payment to be made by [purchaser] under such prior leases, bills or accounts; and all payments now and hereafter made by [purchaser] shall be credited pro rata on all outstanding leases, bills and accounts due the Company by [purchaser] at the time each such payment is made.")

 ---